bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 bare minimum it needs to execute.
 It cannot make new network requests unless authorized.
 It cannot access Linux device nodes like `/dev/sda`.
 It cannot access other processes information, as it runs as PID 1 in it's own process tree.
-It can't even allocate more memory than allowed by the calling process.
+It can't even allocate more memory than it's allowed to.

 Of course sandboxing isn't *everything*---there are a ton of different [[mitigations]] and additional details.
 Mitigations